Apple Pay Not Working on iPhone? Here’s How to Fix It

 4. After the phone boots up, try using Apple Pay again.

-Apple Pay needs an active and stable internet connection, especially for online and in-app purchases.
-Even for in-store payments, your iPhone may still need to communicate with Apple servers or your bank.
+Apple Pay needs a stable internet connection, especially for online and in-app purchases.
+Even in stores, your iPhone may need to communicate with Apple servers or your bank.

 Check Apple System Status

-You can check Apple’s official System Status page to see if Apple Pay, iCloud, or Wallet services are marked as unavailable.
-If there’s an outage, the only solution is to wait until Apple resolves it.
-No settings change on your iPhone will fix it during that time.
+Check Apple’s System Status page to see if Apple Pay, Wallet, or iCloud services are unavailable.
+If there is an outage, you will need to wait until it is resolved.

 1. Go to Settings > Wallet & Apple Pay.